Anna Banana: Curating

 In 1983, Banana organized a mail-art show ("Show Your Colors") for the Arts, Sciences and Technology Center in Vancouver, producing a catalog for the 246 artists (from 32 countries) who participated.
-In 1987 she curated the performance series for the Artropolis Show in Vancouver, producing a new work with Ron Brunette (The World Series) presented at the Western Front.
+In 1987, she curated the performance series for the Artropolis Show in Vancouver, producing a new work with Ron Brunette (The World Series) presented at the Western Front.

 In 1998, Banana curated "Artistamps", an exhibit from the International Mail-Art Network of her collection of mail art, for the Sechelt Art Center in Sechelt, British Columbia.
-With minor changes, it was remounted in 1999 as the "Popular Art of Postal Parody" at the Richmond, B.C.
-Art Gallery and in 2000 at the Open Space Gallery in Victoria.
+With minor changes, it was remounted in 1999 as the "Popular Art of Postal Parody" at the Richmond, British Columbia Art Gallery and in 2000 at the Open Space Gallery in Victoria.

 Exhibitions

 Some of Banana's work has been part of larger exhibitions: